Mother: 7-year-old son ordered off Broward school bus at wrong stop

 That girl’s grandmother called the school, and Santiago was reunited with his family.
 Rodriguez said she was told the policy is to take a child back to the school if they miss their stop, not to have them get off somewhere else.

 “I called the Broward County transportation today.
 They said they would get back to me,” Rodriguez said.
 “I’m still waiting for the call, the school, too.
-What happened to us, I don’t anybody else to go through.
+What happened to us, I don’t want anybody else to go through.
 It’s horrible.”

-Broward County Public Schools released a statement on the incident Tuesday afternoon.
-In the statement, the district said they take children’s safety very seriously, and they are conducting interviews and looking at video to figure out what happened.
+Broward County Public Schools released a statement on the incident Tuesday afternoon that reads, in part, “Staff is in communication with the family and is also reviewing the details surrounding this situation, including obtaining video and conducting interviews, to determine exactly what happened.”

-Rodriguez said she is thankful for the 8-year-old girl who helped Santiago get back home and called the girl her hero.
+Rodriguez said a school administrator reached out to her late Tuesday afternoon while the investigation proceeds.
+She also said she is thankful for the 8-year-old girl who helped Santiago get back home and called the girl her hero.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.